-06.2 Allegations against staff, volunteers or agency staff
+06.2 Low level concerns and allegations of serious harm or abuse against staff, volunteers or agency staff

 Concerns may come from a parent, child, colleague or member of the public.

 Allegations or concerns must be referred to the designated person without delay - even if the person making the allegation later withdraws it.